WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions

 We create the initial topological Gaussian surfels $\mathcal{O}_0$ by first generating an object mesh from an image segment of the object using an image-to-mesh model InstantMesh~\citep{xu2024instantmesh}.
 Then, we bind a Gaussian surfel to each of the mesh vertices.
 We detail this process in Appendix~\ref{app:topological}.

 \myparagraph{Materials.} Besides the geometry and appearance representation $\mathcal{O}$, an object also has material properties $\mathbf{m}$.
 The definition of object material depends on the object type, which follows a 6-way classification: rigid, elastic, cloth, smoke, liquid, and granular.
 We detail the material properties in Appendix~\ref{app:material}.
-We consider homogeneous uniform materials, i.e., $\mathbf{m}$ is constant within an object.
-We follow~\citet{liu2024physgen} to estimate the values of the material parameters $\mathbf{m}$ by a Vision-Language Model (VLM) with optional manual adjustment for physical plausibility during simulation.